ArikunthaTamil/st-challenge/README.md

 Framework Details:
 a.
 Main Runner class implemented at st-challenge/src/test/java/st/runner
 b.
-Copy straitstimes.apk into directory st-challenge/Apps/Android
+Copy straitstimes.apk(Download from https://apkpure.com/the-straits-times-for-smartphone/com.buuuk.st/download?from=details) into directory st-challenge/Apps/Android
 c.
 Execution config details can be found at st-challenge/config.properties
 d.
 Scenarios can be found at st-challenge/Features
 e.
 Reports can & Screenshots be found after test run at st-challenge/reports & st-challenge/Screenshots